flowernotfound/google-workspace-mcp-inhouse/README.md

 > **日本語版:** [README_ja.md](README_ja.md)

-A read-only MCP server for Google Docs, built for in-house use with Claude Code.
+A read-only MCP server for Google Docs.
 Provides 6 tools to read, list, search, and comment on Google Docs — no write access.

 ---